junegunn/vim-easy-align/README.md

 ![](https://raw.githubusercontent.com/junegunn/i/master/easy-align/regex.gif)

-You can use an arbitrary regular expression instead
+You can use an arbitrary regular expression by
-- by pressing `<Ctrl-X>` in interactive mode
+- pressing `<Ctrl-X>` in interactive mode
-- or using `:EasyAlign /REGEX/` command
+- or using `:EasyAlign /REGEX/` command in visual mode or in normal mode with a range (e.g. `:%`)

 ### Different ways to start